Apple Logo

 The level of detail is striking: every line and shadow creates depth and dimension.
 The apple hanging from the branch references the moment Isaac Newton discovered the law of gravity, symbolizing scientific breakthroughs and ingenuity.
 The logo also features fine text: “Newton A Mind Forever Voyaging Through Strange Seas of Thought Alone.”
 This phrase conveys the company’s lofty ideals and commitment to intellectual exploration.

 The visual design resembles an engraving or an illustration from an old book.
-The lettering on the ribbon is in a classic font, complementing the overall retro style.
+The ribbon lettering uses a classic font that complements the overall retro style.
 However, the design’s complexity was both a strength and a weakness.
 On the one hand, it stood out among competitors; on the other hand, its intricacy made it harder to recognize at first glance.

 One of Apple’s co-founders, Ron Wayne, created the logo to highlight the company’s intellectual foundation and innovative aspirations.
-However, within a year, the company abandoned this emblem in favor of a more minimalist, modern design aligned with the spirit of the times and technological evolution.
+However, within a year, the company abandoned this emblem for a more minimalist, modern design aligned with the spirit of the times and technological evolution.

 1977 – 1998